AI & LLM Cybersecurity Strategy

 Executive Briefing & Remediation Roadmap

 Leadership receives a clear, non-technical executive briefing on AI risk exposure.
 Your technical team receives a prioritized remediation plan with specific policy templates, approved tool lists, configuration recommendations, and training curriculum.
-Both audiences get what they need to act immediately.

 What You Receive